wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 T> ### Clean your URLs
 T>
-T> Designing clean and readble URLs is an important aspect of web design.
+T> Designing clean and readable URLs is an important aspect of web design.
 T> See [Wikipedia's article on Clean
 T> URLs](http://en.wikipedia.org/wiki/Clean_URL) for more details.